Odisha registers 1,201 fresh coronavirus cases, 12 more fatalities

 -

-mounted to 2,94,415 on Tuesday as 1,201 more people tested positive for the infection, while 12 fresh fatalities pushed the coastal state's coronavirus death toll to 1,352, a health official said.
+Odisha's COVID-19 caseload mounted to 2,94,415 on Tuesday as 1,201 more people tested positive for the infection, while 12 fresh fatalities pushed the coastal state's coronavirus death toll to 1,352, a health department official said.

 As many as 697 new cases were reported in quarantine centres, while 504 infections were detected during contact tracing, he said.

-Khurda district, under which Bhubaneswar falls, reported the highest number of new cases at 132, followed by Mayurbhanj and Jagatsinghpur (73 each), the official said.
+Khurda district, under which Bhubaneswar falls, reported the highest number of new cases at 132, followed by Mayurbhanj and Jagatsinghpur at 73 each, the official said.

+At least 1,462 patients were cured of the disease during the day, taking the total number of recoveries to 2,80,553, which is 95.29 per cent of Odisha's total caseload, he said.

-Three fresh fatalities were reported in Khurda district, two in Dhenkanal and one each in Nuapada, Sundergarh, Cuttack, Jagatsinghpur, Bhadrak, Balasore and Kalahandi districts, he said.
+Three fresh fatalities were reported from Khurda district, two from Dhenkanal and one each from Nuapada, Sundargarh, Cuttack, Jagatsinghpur, Bhadrak, Balasore and Kalahandi, he said.

-Khurda district has so far reported the highest number of coronavirus fatalities at 234, followed by Ganjam (230) and Cuttack (113), the official said.
+Khurda district has so far reported the maximum number of coronavirus fatalities at 234, followed by Ganjam (230) and Cuttack (113), the official said.

+The state's case fatality ratio (CFR) stands at 0,.45 per cent, he said.

-Fifty-three coronavirus patients have died in the state due to other ailments so far, he said.
+Fifty-three coronavirus patients have died in the state due to other ailments so far.

-Odisha now has 13,919 active coronavirus cases, while 2,79,091 people have been cured of the disease so far, the official said.
+Odisha now has 12,457 active coronavirus cases, which accounted for 4.23 per cent of the state's total caseload, the official said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)